Transferring Files Between Artifactory Servers

 Files Transfer State

-You can run the jf rt transfer-files command multiple times.
-This is needed to allow transferring files which have been created or updated after previous command executions.
-To achieve this, JFrog CLI stores the current state of the files transfer process in a directory named transfer located under the JFrog CLI home directory.
-You can usually find this directory at this location ~/.jfrog/transfer.
+You can run the jf rt transfer-files command multiple times to transfer files created or updated after previous runs.
+To achieve this, JFrog CLI stores the current state of the file transfer process in a directory named transfer located under the JFrog CLI home directory (usually ~/.jfrog/transfer).

-JFrog CLI uses the state stored in this directory to avoid repeating transfer actions performed in previous executions of the command.
-For example, once Phase 1 is completed for a specific repository, subsequent executions of the command will skip Phase 1 and run Phase 2 and Phase 3 only.
+JFrog CLI uses the state stored in this directory to avoid repeating actions.
+For example, once Phase 1 is completed for a repository, subsequent command executions will skip Phase 1 and run only Phase 2 and Phase 3.

-In case you'd like to ignore the stored state, and restart the files transfer from scratch, you can add the --ignore-state option to the jf rt transfer-files command.
+To ignore the stored state and restart the file transfer from scratch, add the --ignore-state option to the jf rt transfer-files command.

 Installing JFrog CLI on a Machine with Network Access to the Source and Target Machines